MahtabEK/A-Data-Scientist-for-a-Professional-Football-Club-Part2/README.md

 So I perform a randomization test on this data.
 I performed 1000 randomizations of preferred_foot, fit the same model, and record the effects.
 Then I ploted a histogram of the effects from the randomized data and used plt.axvline to plot a vertical red line to indicate where the observed effect from our data lies.

 I printed out the p value as well (p value is the proportion of the resampled effects are larger than our observed effect in absolute value).

+**Part 7:**

+Based on the findings from the randomization test, left footed players are on average 2.5 points better than their right footed counterparts!
+However, that might not be the whole story.
+So I decide to take a look at the dataset from my predictive model, called footballer_data.csv.
+I load the data, clean it up as I did in part 1, and perform another regression of overall onto preferred_foot, this time controlling for age (including the quadratic term) and interceptions.
+You can see the results.
+So here are some questions for you:

+- What is the p-value for the effect of being right footed?

+- What does that mean in terms of the null hypothesis?

+You can find the answer to these questions in the Jupyter Notebook I provided: "A Data Scientist for a Professional Football Club Part2.ipynb"

+**Part 8:**

+Based on these results, what do you think about the idea of replacing the whole team with left-footed players?

+You can find the answer to this question in the Jupyter Notebook I provided: "A Data Scientist for a Professional Football Club Part2.ipynb"